Frequently Asked Questions

 How much does each program cost?

-- Leadership Cleveland tuition is currently $5,000.
-This amount may be paid by the Individual, or by the business or organization which they represent.
+- Leadership Cleveland tuition is $5,000.
+This amount may be paid by the individual, or by the business or organization which they represent.
 A limited number of need-based scholarships are available for participants from non-profit organizations.

 - Look Up To Cleveland’s core program is free to all participants, funded through the generous support of corporate, foundation, CLC Alumni Association, community and individual sponsors.
-Summer Leadership Academy students tuition is $350 with need based sliding scholarships available.
+Summer Leadership Academy's tuition is $350 with need based sliding scholarships available.

 - Cleveland Bridge Builders tuition is $3,000.
 Each participant is required to contribute a minimum of $250 personally; the individual, an employer, or some other source may pay the remaining balance of $2,750.
-Partial scholarships are available for participants from the non-profit and government sectors.
+Partial scholarships are available for participants.

-- (i)Cleveland tuition is $250, payable at the time of registration.
+- (i)Cleveland tuition is $250, payable at the time of registration, and employers may sponsor interns.

 - Civic Leadership Institute tuition is $500 per participant with a nonprofit/government rate of $350.